greati/forkbomb-prevent/README.md

 # forkbomb-prevent
-This project aims to show how to avoid a system crash by a fork bomb.
+This project aims to show how to avoid a Linux system crash by a fork bomb.

 ## Programmer's view
 The `preventbomb.cpp` file is a C++ program which contains a fork bomb and some code to